 5. Remuneration and allowances for members of appointments committee

-Each member of the appointments committee is to be paid such remuneration and allowances as the Minister, on the recommendation of the Minister for Public Sector Management, determines in the case of that member.
+Each member of the appointments committee is to be paid such remuneration and allowances as the Minister, on the recommendation of the Public Sector Commissioner, determines in the case of that member.

+[Regulation 5 amended in Gazette 11 Feb 2011 p.
+506-7.]

 Part 2 — Sheep and Goat Industry Declared Pest Control and Compensation Account

 6. Sheep and Goat Industry Declared Pest Control and Compensation Account established